Photographer / Ron Wise

 “There are a lot of health care needs people have that don’t necessarily require them to be in your office all the time,” Forkin says.
 “More often than not, people are using this type of telehealth for acute care, and that’s really smart.”

 Telehealth can be a smart option in the following scenario: A patient is feeling under the weather, and decides to go to a MinuteClinic because it seems like the faster, simpler option.
-If a staff member at the MinuteClinic isn’t capable of handling the situation, instead of calling the patient’s physician to see if the individual can be seen the following day, they send the patient to an urgent care center or emergency room.
+If a staff member at the MinuteClinic isn’t capable of handling the situation, instead of calling the patient’s physician to see if the individual can be seen the following day, they send the patient to an urgent care center, like Bend Urgent Care, or emergency room.

 “That really drives up downstream costs,” Forkin says.
 “Seeing them [virtually], and being able to triage if they need to be seen in person, saves money.”